 Good news – have found a seriously good baby kit shop, called ‘Buy Buy Baby’.

 Recommended by a friend of B’s godparents, it seems like a bigger, better Mothercare or Kiddicare, with loads of stock.
 The store has ramps where needed, plenty of open cashier desks, and lots of tempting presents for young relations back home.
 You can also bulk buy diapers (that’s nappies to you and me) at what I think is probably a pretty good price, but confess am still getting my eye in to New York prices.
-Loved this window display outside.
+Importantly for expats fresh to America, you can try out car seats that will meet US regulations (your old British ones probably won’t be allowed).

 Continue reading “Found a good baby kit shop”